 - Weakness: Ducks often will be so weak that they are unable to stand or hold their head up.
 Drooped wings are also observed often.

-- Diarrhea: Affected ducks often have bloody or greenish-watery diarrhea, often with soiled vents.
+- Diarrhea: Affected ducks often have bloody or greenish-watery diarrhea stained on their vents.

 - Polydipsia: Increased water intake due to excessive thirst.